North Ward, Queensland: Education

 Townsville Central State School is a government primary (Prep-6) school for boys and girls at 4 Warburton Street.
 In 2018, the school had an enrolment of 233 students with 18 teachers (15 full-time equivalent) and 14 non-teaching staff (10 full-time equivalent).

 St Joseph's Catholic School is a private primary (Prep-6) school for boys and girls at Fryer Street.
 In 2018, the school had an enrolment of 363 students with 27 teachers (21.5 full-time equivalent) and 25 non-teaching staff (13.8 full-time equivalent).

 Townsville Grammar School is a private secondary (7–12) school for boys and girls at 45 Paxton Street.
 In 2018, the school had an enrolment of 1193 students with 101 teachers (96 full-time equivalent) and 91 non-teaching staff (61 full-time equivalent).

 St Patrick's College Townsville is a Catholic secondary (7–12) school for girls at 45 The Strand.
 In 2018, the school had an enrolment of 407 students with 47 teachers (41 full-time equivalent) and 26 non-teaching staff (20 full-time equivalent).

+There are no government secondary schools in North Ward.
+The nearest government secondary school is Townsville State High School in Railway Estate to the south.